 Welcome to the Human Kinetics research guide.
 This guide will serve as your gateway to the most relevant research tools you will need.
 Research tools are arranged by category and can be accessed by selecting from the tabs on the side.

 Contact me to set an appointment (see contact information on the left) for help with research in human kinetics.

 I also offer instruction sessions tailored to your course and learning objectives for classes of graduate and undergraduate students.
 These sessions may be presented live or recorded in advance for asynchronous delivery.
 Please do not hesitate to contact me via email to discuss your needs.

+For more information on open educational resources, please visit the Library's OER guide.
 For assistance in finding suitable OER for your courses, contact email@example.com.
 Please provide an overview of the topics to be covered in the course and, if applicable, the title of the textbook usually assigned.